 1. Severity of the Injury Suffered: The extent of an individual’s injury is the chief factors in determining the estimated probable value of a personal injury lawsuit.
 There are several degrees of nerve damage including

-- Axonotmesis: A more severe type of nerve injury often resulting in long term or permanent paralysis of motor and sensory functions.
+- Axonotmesis: A more severe type of nerve injury often resulting in long-term or permanent paralysis of motor and sensory functions.

-The severity of the injury will likely be based on a victims medical costs, including emergency room visits, hospitalization, prescription and over the counter drug medication, and revision surgeries.
+The severity of the injury will likely be based on a victim’s medical costs, including emergency room visits, hospitalization, prescription and over the counter drug medication, and revision surgeries.

 2. Cost of Future Disabled Care and Medical Care: In some severe cases victims of nerve damage will suffer paralysis including quadriplegia and tetraplegia.
-According to recent studies by the National Institute of Health and the Center for Disease Control the average life time health and life care costs including nursing care, home care, and transportation, of individuals suffering from severe cases of nerve damages is between 1.5 million to 2.5 million dollars.
+According to recent studies by the National Institute of Health and the Center for Disease Control the average lifetime health and life care costs including nursing care, home care, and transportation, of individuals suffering from severe cases of nerve damages is between 1.5 million to 2.5 million dollars.
 Victims of catastrophic injuries resulting in a permanent need for care are entitled to financial recovery from at fault parties.

 3. Lost Wages and Loss of Future Income Due to Disability: Lost wages are usually calculated via pay stubs.
-In instances vocation experts will be brought in where a calculation for future loss or reduction of income is required.
+In instances, vocation experts will be brought in where a calculation for future loss or reduction of income is required.

-5. Availability of Punitive Damages: In most cases punitive damages are awarded when a defendant acts intentionally to cause a plaintiff harm, or acts in reckless disregard for the health and safety of others.
+5. Availability of Punitive Damages: In most cases, punitive damages are awarded when a defendant acts intentionally to cause a plaintiff harm, or acts in reckless disregard for the health and safety of others.
 Punitive damages are intended to punish at fault parties so that they will refrain from future conduct resulting in similar injuries.
-California courts and the United States Supreme Court have established a premise where punitive damages cannot be awarded in excess of 10 time the value of actual damages.
+California courts and the United States Supreme Court have established a premise where punitive damages cannot be awarded in excess of 10 times the value of actual damages.